Konyancha1/Africa-Climate-Change-News-API-/README.md

 # Africa-Climate-Change-API

+## About this project

+The aim of this project is to develop an API that tracks the latest information from various news outlets on climate change in Africa

 ## To run this project

 You can run this project on your local machine.
 Just pull it down and do the following: